tomuxmon/xml-mut/readme.md

 WHERE {predicate} and {predicate} and ...
 ```

-[Where clause](xml-mut-parse/src/where_clause.rs) allows filtering down desired nodes when node name match is not enough.
+Optional [where clause](xml-mut-parse/src/where_clause.rs) allows filtering down desired nodes when node name match is not enough.
 You can have multiple predicates and you have to separate them with `and`.
 There are 2 kinds of predicates. `EXISTS` and `EQUALS`.

 #### Exists